Stuttgart Media University: Media Production Studios

 These facilities support both coursework and extracurricular student media projects.

 Research and Technology Centers

-The university hosts various research units, such as the Institute for Applied Research, the Institute for Digital Ethics, and the Institute for Games.
-Technical laboratories are available for work in areas including printed electronics, digital mobility, and artificial intelligence.
+The university hosts various research units, such as the Institute for Applied Research, the Institute for Digital Ethics, the Institute for Applied Artificial Intelligence and the Institute for Games.
+Technical laboratories are available for work in areas including printed electronics, digital mobility, and humanoid robots.

 Student Services

 Additional campus infrastructure includes a language center, a career service, and advisory offices for academic orientation.
 A dedicated start-up support unit is available for students involved in media-related business planning.

 Majors

 The university offers bachelor's and master's degree programs in three faculties: